Find Affordable College Courses

 This translates to an average monthly loan payment of $207, based on a 10-year repayment plan.

-With a ranking of #10, Georgia Institute of Technology - Main Campus did quite well on this year’s most popular schools for general biology students working on their bachelor’s degree.
-Georgia Tech is a fairly large public school located in the city of Atlanta.
+Georgia Institute of Technology - Main Campus did quite well in this year’s ranking of the most popular places for general biology students to get a bachelor’s degree.
+It came in at #10 on the list.
+Georgia Tech is a very large public school located in the large city of Atlanta.

 Women make up 75% of the biology majors at the school.